Nik-RE-dev/OpenEnroth/issues/eksekk_2023.04.02.md

 **Minor**

-- [???]
-When cycling through characters during party creation, "choose me" lines don't stop playing when you choose other char
+- [Can be fixed with OpenEnroth#627] When cycling through characters during party creation, "choose me" lines don't stop playing when you choose other char
 - [New issue: OpenEnroth#624] idk how it is in vanilla, but holding down "backspace" to erase file name during saving doesn't work, it should the above is a problem with all keys, including spacebar (which is shown in video)
 - [???] emerald island healer's wells restore hp/sp even when it is full
-- [???]
-I sometimes got "nobody is in condition..." message when looting enemies, apparently it's caused by trying to loot flying enemies, when corpse is in air (didn't reach ground yet) EDIT: happens even with nonflying enemies, for example temple of the moon spiders
+- [???
+Happens when all characters are recovering, need chack vanilla] I sometimes got "nobody is in condition..." message when looting enemies, apparently it's caused by trying to loot flying enemies, when corpse is in air (didn't reach ground yet) EDIT: happens even with nonflying enemies, for example temple of the moon spiders
 - [New issue: OpenEnroth#626] selection of save (when loading or saving) was retained in vanilla between different openings of menu (even across new games), while in OE first save is selected every time
 - [???]
 I had a weird situation where when looting temple of the moon spider's chest, additional chain armor appeared upon picking up gold pile (first item picked), can't replicate it after loading save
 - [???]
 Sal Sharktooth in TotM doesn't get hostile when refusing to give hat, only green swordsman does (possible it's vanilla bug)